 Head-spinning news.
 Mandatory lockdowns.
 They’re shutting down school?
 Are you serious?!
 Managing the sweeping life changes the COVID-19 virus has brought to our lives has been a challenge.
 The unpredictable events shut us into our homes along with easy access to our refrigerators where many of us made hourly visits.
 Many adults gained weight and decided to buy stretchier pants to accommodate growing bellies.
 Children, however, have sometimes gone under the radar of our attention with unintended weight gain.
 A routine visit to your pediatrician may reveal that your child’s height-to-weight ratio on the growth chart may be inching closer to a less than ideal body mass index.
+Weight loss for kids can be hard but not impossible.
 The good news is it’s not too late to start shifting habits to get children back on track to pre-pandemic health.
 Here are five ways to get your child’s extra pandemic pounds under control.

 Bring Back Recess

 With many children now learning virtually, the concept of a recess period or physical education class is no longer available.
 Get kids active by instituting a mandatory recess period at home.
 If time during the school day doesn’t allow it, require at least a 30-minute play period after school for your child to get fresh air and activity.
 Being tied to a computer all day is draining on the mind and the body.
 Getting physical activity could remind them of the enjoyment they had during recess or athletics period they had before the pandemic.
 It’s a good way to spark them to seek out movement on their own during free time.
 This break may not even feel like a weight loss strategy for kids, it can be fun!